 Omega-3 and omega-6 HUFA are released from tissue phospholipids, and they form eicosanoids.
-The two types compete for this conversion These potent hormone-like mediators compete for action at specific receptors found in nearly every tissue of the body.
+The n-3 and n-6 compete during this conversion The resulting hormone-like mediators compete for action at specific receptors found in nearly every tissue of the body.
 Actions tend to be less vigorous for omega-3 than the omega-6 acids.
 This is shown by the numbers next to the enzymes and receptors noted in the figures.

 Higher proportions of omega-6 in HUFA tissues – – and stronger actions of the hormone-like eicosanoids can shift tissue conditions from healthy physiology to pathophysiology.
-Omega-3 HUFA act more slowly than omega-6 HUFA with the COX enzymes that make prostaglandins, causing less harmful outcomes.
+Omega-3 HUFA act more slowly than omega-6 HUFA with the COX enzymes, making prostaglandins with less harmful outcomes.
 Also, the EP4 and FP receptors act less vigorously with omega-3 prostaglandins, giving more moderate outcomes.

 Leukotrienes act in many different tissues to mediate normal physiology.
 The slower formaton of the omega-3 LTC5 compared to LTC4 by the LTC synthase (LTCS) moderates events in asthma and bronchopulmonary disorders.
 Also, weaker BLT receptor action with the omega-3 LTB5 compared to LTB4 moderates many immune-inflammatory events.
 This is especially important in early events of atherogenesis in cardiovascular disease.